 Nutty wild rice and sweet potatoes in a smoky-spiced broth with applewood smoked bacon.
-A simple but delicious soup I made for lunches last week.
+A simple but delicious and comforting soup I made for lunches last week.

 It’s perfectly delicious as is but to make it heartier you can add beans, cooked sausage or chicken.
 Even a couple handfuls of greens like spinach or kale.